 A MGC may fully specify the address/port information for multiple H.248 Streams in a single Termination in an Add.req command.
 However in many cases the MGC will wildcard “choose” this information, in order for the MG to provide the address/port.
 In the case where wildcarding is used the MGC can:

-request the address/port information for one of the H.248 Streams involved in the multiplex and then use the same address/port information in subsequent Add.req/s for additional H.248 Streams, or
+request the address/port information for one of the H.248 Streams involved in the multiplex and then use the same address/port information in subsequent Mod.req/s for additional H.248 Streams, or {Contributor’s note: Mod.req commands are used to add additional streams to existing terminations.}

 request address/port information for all the H.248 Streams involved in the multiplex and then select the address/port from one of the H.248 Streams and then send a subsequent Modify.request to modify the address/port information.
 This has the disadvantage over option a) that some resources may have been allocated to the previous address/port and these allocations would have to be changed.